Guidelines for Creating ASU Web Pages

 - Don’t use the university seal as it is reserved for official ASU documents only.

 - Use the ASU logo in the format it is provided.
 It may be used larger or smaller, but should be kept in the proportion in which it is provided.

 - Don’t use any logos without permission or without marking them as trademarks.

 - Avoid dead links by checking all links regularly.

 - Don’t make something look like a button and not work like a button.

 - Don’t steal someone else’s graphics.

-External sites are sites that either reside on a web server other than www.angelo.edu but are considered official university pages, or sites that reside on the www.angelo.edu server but are classified by the University Web Policy as Class III pages.
+External sites are sites that either reside on a web server other than www.angelo.edu but are considered official university pages, or sites that reside on the www.angelo.edu server.

 Sites hosted on other web servers, whether on- or off-campus are considered “third-party.”
 Third-party sites that have affiliation with ASU should have a general design theme similar to the ASU design.
 These types of sites are considered official university pages and should follow the guidelines as described on this page whenever possible, including the use of approved colors and fonts.
 While not all third-party software and web servers allow for the same capabilities, and not all applications warrant identical layouts, care should be taken to ensure that design consistency appears across all ASU pages.
 Third-party sites should be reviewed and approved by Information Technology in conjunction with Communications and Marketing.